| |

 How to get to Gamcheon Cultural Village

 Take the bus or subway to Chungmu Market, from where you will board the Seogu 2-2 green bus.
-This is a small bus, that only fits roughly 20 people, thus it will be easier if you get there in the morning.
+This small bus only fits roughly 20 people, so getting there in the morning will be easier.

 Address: 203 Gamnae 2-ro, Saha-gu, Busan, South Korea

 In the 1920s and 30s, Korea’s government constructed the district as an area for the working class to live in.
-Over time, it has grown to become a bustling residence for countless individuals.
-Its streets are filled with stories of history, culture, and everyday life.
+Over time, it has become a bustling residence for countless individuals.
+Its streets are filled with history, culture, and everyday life stories.

-The village is full of vibrant street art and murals, which have been painted by local artists.
-You can enjoy taking in the sights while strolling through the narrow alleyways filled with shops selling traditional souvenirs, and of course, taking a picture with the famous Little Prince statue.
+The village is home to vibrant street art and murals painted by local artists.
+You can enjoy taking in the sights while strolling through the narrow alleyways filled with shops selling traditional souvenirs and taking a picture with the famous Little Prince statue.

-While this place might not be your usual tourist attraction, it is one of the main things to do in Busan, and we strongly believe you should give it a chance.
+While this place might not be your usual tourist attraction, it is one of the main things to do in Busan, and we firmly believe you should give it a chance.

 Busan City Tour

-Should you take the Busan City Tour Bus or use normal public transportation?
+Should you take the Busan City Tour Bus or use standard public transportation?

-Of course, you will be able to get to the attractions we have added to the list for today, by using normal public transportation.
-However, you will have to change a few buses and understand where exactly to get off.
+Of course, you can get to the attractions we have added to the list today by using everyday public transportation.
+However, you must change a few buses and understand where to get off.

 An idea for one of your days in Busan would be to take the Green Line bus.
 It will take you to all the places you want to see today: Jagalchi Fish Market, Huinnyeoul Culture Village, Taejongdae Park, Yongdusan Park, and the Busan Tower.